-Formula 1 pit stops are a crucial component of any Grand Prix weekend.
+Formula 1 pit crews are a crucial component of every team – especially on a Grand Prix weekend.
 During a race when fractions of a second can make all the difference, the prospect of stopping the car to change the tyres can flip a race on its head.
-That’s why an F1 pit crew plays such an important role in the team.

 If you were to take your road car to the local garage to change a tyre, you’ll be waiting around for about 15 minutes.
 In a Formula 1 pit lane, all four tyres are changes in less than 3 seconds.
 Anything longer than 2.5 seconds is considered a long stop, but a stop under 2 seconds can buy you a couple of places on track.